Next Steps

 There are two pathways within the Performance Program:

 • Focused performance study through 17 performance-based studio courses in voice, movement & performance skills including Acting and Devised Theatre.
-This typically culminates in a BFA Hons – Acting & Performance.
+This culminates in a BFA Hons – Acting & Performance.

 • Flexible performance study which opens opportunities to 12 performance-based studio courses in voice, movement & performance skills including Acting and Devised Theatre, while maintaining flexibility to pursue other theatre creation courses like directing, playwrighting and dramaturgy.
 This typically culminates in a BA or BFA Hons – Performance Creation.